 - a.
 Whenever mailed notice is required by Sec.
-10.1.8., at the time of submission of the application, the applicant shall deliver to Planning and Development first class stamped envelopes addressed to the property owners of the property included in the proposed application and the owners of all property within 100 feet on all sides of the subject property at the time of submittal.
+10.1.8., at the time of submission of the application, the applicant shall deliver to the City first class stamped envelopes addressed to the property owners of the property included in the proposed application and the owners of all property within 100 feet on all sides of the subject property at the time of submittal.
+If a portion of a property is requested for rezoning, the notification radius shall be calculated from the property lines, and not the requested zoning boundary.
+For zoning map amendments, the mailing radius shall be increased to 500 feet.
 For zoning map amendments that directly affect more than 50 properties owned by a total of at least 50 different property owners, the applicant may elect to provide mailed notice of the Planning Commission public meeting by postcard instead of first class mail. - b.
-When mailed notice is required for pre-submittal public meetings, the applicant may provide to the City return receipts from the mailing notification by the applicant to the required property owners by certified mail, returned receipt requested. - c.
-Mailed notice shall be provided to all property owners as listed in the Wake County tax records that own property within 100 feet of the application at the time of submittal.
-Additionally, all property owners in the area of request shall receive mailed notice.
-In calculating this 100-foot radius, adjacent right-of-way shall not be counted, unless the right-of-way is at least 100 feet in width. - d.
+When mailed notice is required for pre-submittal public meetings, the applicant may provide to the City return receipts from the mailing notification by the applicant to the required property owners by certified mail, returned receipt requested. - Mailed notice shall be provided to all property owners as listed in the Wake County tax records that own property at the time of submittal.
+Additionally, all property owners in the area of request shall receive mailed notice. - d.
 Mailed notices must be sent to the addressees at least 10 calendar days prior and not more than 25 calendar days prior to the date of any public meeting.